Military precision and combat prowess

 Worst classes for hobgoblins

 Generally, the worst classes for hobgoblins are those that already make better use of their bonus action than Fey Gift offers.
 Classes with high wisdom and charisma often need Fortune from the Many less too as will fail less saving throws.
 This is especially the case for monks who are always using their bonus actions in combat.
 Artificers are also often using their bonus action to order around their homunculus servant or get their artillerist firearm shooting at targets so will rarely find a use for Fey Gift.
-Bards have a similar problem when using bardic inspiration.
+Rogues have a similar problem with cunning action.

 How to Roleplay a Hobgoblin